taichi-dev/taichi/README.md

 ## Why Taichi?

-- Built around Python: Taichi shares almost the same syntax with Python, allowing you to write algorithms with minimal language barrier.
+- Built around Python: Taichi Lang shares almost the same syntax with Python, allowing you to write algorithms with minimal language barrier.
 It is also well integrated into the Python ecosystem, including NumPy and PyTorch.
-- Flexibility: Taichi provides a set of generic data containers known as *SNode* (/ˈsnoʊd/), an effective mechanism for composing hierarchical, multi-dimensional fields.
+- Flexibility: Taichi Lang provides a set of generic data containers known as *SNode* (/ˈsnoʊd/), an effective mechanism for composing hierarchical, multi-dimensional fields.
 This can cover many use patterns in numerical simulation (e.g. [spatially sparse computing](https://docs.taichi-lang.org/docs/sparse)).
-- Performance: With the `@ti.kernel` decorator, Taichi's JIT compiler automatically compiles your Python functions into efficient GPU or CPU machine code for parallel execution.
+- Performance: With the `@ti.kernel` decorator, Taichi Lang's JIT compiler automatically compiles your Python functions into efficient GPU or CPU machine code for parallel execution.
 - Portability: Write your code once and run it everywhere.
-Currently, Taichi supports most mainstream GPU APIs, such as CUDA and Vulkan.
+Currently, Taichi Lang supports most mainstream GPU APIs, such as CUDA and Vulkan.
 - ... and many more features!
 A cross-platform, Vulkan-based 3D visualizer, [differentiable programming](https://docs.taichi-lang.org/docs/differentiable_programming),  [quantized computation](https://github.com/taichi-dev/quantaichi) (experimental), etc.

 ## Getting Started